juliannascruggs/nback/README.txt

 		Flash time (% of time window in which the object is visible)

 To do:
-X Display a settings page
+X display a settings page
-X user sets the setting for "n" call getSettings method
+X user sets the setting for "n"
+X call getSettings function
-X store the inputs in global variables call a generateObjects function which will populate my global array of objects call startGame function
+X store the inputs in global variables
+X call a generateObjects function which will populate my global array of objects call startGame function

-set correct and incorrect counters, both at 0 set counter, number of nbackIndex, which starts at 0 and is the section of the array to look at call nextStep method, which decides if it should keep showing stuff draw the first object check and see if: nbackIndex is < nbacks.length, then show an nback and + 1 to the nbackIndex counter
+X set correct and incorrect counters, both at 0
+X set counter, number of nbackIndex, which starts at 0 and is the section of the array to look at call nextStep method, which decides if it should keep showing stuff draw the first object check and see if: nbackIndex is < nbacks.length, then show an nback and + 1 to the nbackIndex counter